StudyFrenchSpanish

 But if you are among the millions of people worldwide thrilled by Korean K-Pop, you have reasons to learn Korean.
 You will understand it better and enjoy every bit of it.

 Korean Esports scenes, like League of Legends, Korean dramas, songs, and movies, are people’s favorites worldwide.
-Knowledge of the language will make it more exciting for you to learn.
+Knowledge of the language will make learning it more engaging.

 Which is the easiest to learn?

-Regarding computers, Chinese, Japanese, and Korean scripts share a common background, collectively called CJK characters.
-Occasionally, Vietnamese are included in making the CJKV abbreviation since Vietnamese historically used Chinese characters.
+Regarding computers, Chinese, Japanese, and Korean scripts share a standard set of characters, collectively called CJK characters.
+Occasionally, Vietnamese is included in the CJKV abbreviation because Vietnamese historically used Chinese characters.

 While linguistically unrelated, all four can be written horizontally and vertically, using Chinese characters.

-The CJKV characters often include hànzì in Chinese, kanji, kana in Japanese, hanja, hangul in Korean, and hán tự or chữ nôm in Vietnamese.
+The CJKV characters include hànzì in Chinese, kanji and kana in Japanese, hanja and hangul in Korean, and hán tự or chữ nôm in Vietnamese.

 Mandarin Chinese

 Mandarin Chinese is a tonal language.
-Pronunciation in Mandarin Chinese is complicated because there are four tones and one neutral tone.
+Pronunciation in Mandarin Chinese is complex because it has four tones and a neutral tone.

 For distinct meanings, the same syllable can be pronounced with different sounds.
-One has to practice lots of listening to acquire the intonation and rhythm of the language.
+One must practice listening to acquire the language’s intonation and rhythm.

 You’d have to learn a staggering 3,000 to read a newspaper (out of around 50,000 in a Chinese dictionary).

 Nowadays, Chinese media use fewer characters.
-To understand 90 percent of the content in publications, you need to know about 1,000 of around 50,000 individual hanzi made up of Written Chinese.
+To understand 90 percent of the content in publications, you need to know about 1,000 of the approximately 50,0hànzìdividual hànzì characters that make up Written Chinese.

-While the Chinese language has only one script, hànzì, at least two traditional and simplified versions are actively used worldwide.
+Although Chinese has a shànzì script, hànzì, at least two traditional and simplified versions are widely used worldwide.

 The simplified form is officially used in the People’s Republic of China, Singapore, and Malaysia.
 On the other hand, the Republic of China, i.e., Taiwan, Hong Kong, Macau, and overseas Chinese communities, tend to use traditional characters.

 You can learn Chinese and take the official Chinese proficiency test.
-It is also called the Hanyu Shuiping Kaoshi (汉语水平考试 (also known as the HSK).
+It is also known as the Hanyu Shuiping Kaoshi (汉语水平考试, also known as the HSK).

 You only need to show knowledge of 2,600 characters to pass the exam at the highest level, i.e., HSK Level 6 (Advanced).
 With 2,600 characters, you can read almost 98% of the written Mandarin Chinese language every day.

 Chinese grammar and vocabulary are much more straightforward than pronunciation.
-Each word has a fixed and single form.
+Each word has a single, fixed form.
 Nouns or verbs do not take prefixes or suffixes, which show the tense, person, number, gender, or case of the subject.

 Mandarin has little or no bound morphology, and there are no grammatical paradigms to memorize.
-Now, would this relieve you a little bit in your Chinese language study?
+Would this help a little with your Chinese language study?
 Hope so!
 Try the HSK exam in India.

 Japanese

-Japanese writing is also an exquisite script, and it has evolved from its original Chinese script beginnings to become something intrinsically Japanese.
+Japanese writing is also an exquisite script, having evolved from its Chinese origins into something intrinsically Japanese.

 It has three alphabet systems.
 Hiragana (ひらがな) for native Japanese words, Katakana (カタカナ) for foreign words, and Kanji (漢字) adopted classical Chinese characters.

-One can speak the language, at least a basic level, with the help of Rōmaji (Romanized Japanese).
+One can speak the language, at least at a basic level, using Rōmaji (Romanized Japanese).
 It was developed to describe Japanese sounds in the Roman alphabet for those who have not mastered the three main scripts.

 Nouns have no gender, articles, or plural forms: only two verb tenses, present and past.